johnturner4004/Learning_CPP/README.md

 ## 9 Functions

 This demonstrates the basics of defining a function and parameters and also using a function stub to define a function below the main function.
+A function is a re-usable block of code that sometimes takes in arguments and returns a value and other times it just performs some action.

 ### Things Learned from Functions